 |1200 kg bags

 For any products that are repacked (eg bulk railcar to bulk truck or IBC to 25 kg bags), the lot code and batch code of the initial pack date is used.
+A Certificate of Analysis (CoA) is created for each packed product batch.
+Some of our products ship with pallet identification numbers on the product in addition to the lot and batch code.
+This additional identification is not part of the lot and batch code and is beyond the scope of the CoA.

 For many of the production lines, a storage silo sits in between the continuous production process and the packing process.
 As a result, the true date of product manufacturing is not fully traceable to an exact time due to potential product segregation and mixing in the silo.
 The storage also permits periodic maintenance and operational shutdowns of the production process.
 Regardless of these issues, U.S. Borax operations retain reasonable traceability of all products through practices of monitoring silo levels, production records, and packing rates.